rishisareen/rishisareen-old.github.io/_posts/2019-02-24-nutrition-the-carb-challenge.markdown

 >

-{% include image.html file="/images/Nutrition/InsulinLocker.png" description="700 700 Insulin acting as key to store fat "%}
+{% include image.html file="/images/Nutrition/InsulinLocker.png" description="Insulin acting as key to store fat "%}

 **Insulin Resistance (IR):** Over time, chronic daily insults and stress on the pancreas to produce insulin several times a day eventually insulin resistance will develop.
 Now when cells become insulin resistant metabolic syndrome of one sort or another begin to develop.
 This is the onset of diabetes.